All Collections

 Favor multiple choice questions

 An open-ended question is a question that cannot be answered with a "yes" or a "no" response.
-They are pretty much the gold standard of question types, we use to screen our players.
+They are pretty much the gold standard of question type that we use to screen our players.

 Open-ended questions also give you the opportunity to collect additional information about affinity and frequency, while telling you about the respondent’s behavior.